Bread Dad

 Tips – Vegan Sandwich Bread Recipe

-• Make sure to “grease” bread pan with olive oil, have a good nonstick bread pan, use baking parchment paper to line the bread pan, etc. You need to make sure the bread does not stick to the sides & bottom of the bread pan or you will have difficulty removed their finished bread from the bread pan.
+• Make sure to “grease” bread pan with olive oil, have a good nonstick bread pan, etc. You need to make sure the bread does not stick to the sides & bottom of the bread pan or you will have difficulty removing the finished bread from the bread pan.

-• Careful to not press your oven mitt thumb into the dough when moving the bread pan to the oven… cough, cough… I wonder who did that!!
+• Be careful to not press your oven mitt thumb into the dough when moving the bread pan to the oven… cough, cough… I wonder who did that!!

 • This vegan sandwich bread recipe uses Italian seasoning which is a blend of dried herbs such as rosemary, basil, thyme, oregano, sage and marjoram.
 You can find Italian seasoning in the spice sections of most major supermarkets.

-• If you want to make a vegan white bread (non-herb bread), you can eliminate the Italian seasoning from this recipe.
+• Optional – If you want to make a vegan white bread (non-herb bread), you can eliminate the Italian seasoning from this recipe.

-• Instead of using water to make this vegan sandwich bread recipe, you can also use soy milk, oat milk, rice milk, etc.
+• Optional – Instead of using water to make this vegan sandwich bread recipe, you can also use soy milk, oat milk, rice milk, etc.

 • This vegan bread recipe uses simple ingredients such as bread flour, olive oil & water.
 In contrast, most traditional non-vegan breads contain butter, milk and/or eggs for taste, leavening purposes, etc. Because our vegan bread does not use butter, milk and/or eggs, it contains less saturated fat than many traditional breads made with dairy products & eggs.
 As you probably know, some people try to reduce the saturated fat in their diet for health reasons.